a2x/cs2-dumper/README.md

 # Generated Files

 By default, generated files are stored in the `generated` directory.
-However, this can be modified by specifying your desired output directory using the `--output` flag.
+However, this can be modified by specifying your desired directory using the `--output` flag.

 📂 [Pre-generated Files](./generated)